jboursiquot/jboursiquot/README.md

 ## Speaker Bio (Specific to Go community)

-Johnny Boursiquot is a multi-disciplined software engineer with over two decades of experience and a love for teaching.
-His passion for technology is matched only by his devotion to community service.
-He is a GoBridge Core Member, the founder and organizer of the Baltimore Go User Group, and a previous organizer of both the Boston Ruby User Group and the Boston Go User Group.
-He stays busy as a speaker, trainer, and diversity advocate within the Go community, as well as a Site Reliability Engineer at Salesforce’s Heroku.
+Johnny Boursiquot is a multi-disciplined software engineer with a love for teaching and community-building.
+He is the founder and organizer of the Baltimore Go User Group and has served as an organizer of both the Boston Ruby User Group and the Boston Go User Group.
+He stays busy as a speaker, trainer, podcast host, and diversity advocate within the Go community through GoBridge.
+He is a Site Reliability Engineer at Salesforce’s Heroku while also leading engineering at a burgeoning startup.

 ## Speaker Bio (General)